Kong/docs.konghq.com/app/gateway-oss/2.5.x/getting-started/adding-consumers.md

 ## 3. Verify that your Consumer credentials are valid

-We can now issue the following request to verify that the credentials of our `Jason` Consumer is valid:
+You can now issue the following request to verify that the credentials of your `Jason` Consumer is valid:

 ```bash
 $ curl -i -X GET \